PaoloLRinaldi/read_write_binary_cpp_dummies/README.md

 Output:
 ```
 The first time the numbers are: 2 5 9
-The first time the numbers are: 0 9 5 2
+The second time the numbers are: 0 9 5 2
 ```